PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-20-Hedin-information-principle.md

 and the Chair of the Department of Chemistry, Physics, and Engineering at Biola University, and he trained in plasma physics at my own university.

-With that strong background in physics, we should be able to reply on his statements about the increase of the amount of biological information which is possible owing to ordinary physical and biological processes.
+With that strong background in physics, we should be able to rely on his statements about the increase of the amount of biological information which is possible owing to ordinary physical and biological processes.
 Here's what his says at one point in [this recent post at Evolution News](https://evolutionnews.org/2023/05/is-life-an-information-ratchet/)):